 Inspired by Quick’s painting, composer Katy Abbott developed Introduced Species.
 The music explores the environmental issues of the North Pacific garbage patch in three movements.
 The story inherently informs the music’s structure.
 Both the title and the story influence the instrumentation and musical material.

-Challenged by the University of Sydney's own Ruth Barcan (Department of Gender and Cultural Studies), composer Katy Abbott with conductor Iain Grandage and the Sydney Symphony Orchestra will deconstruct then reconstruct the composition, concluding with the performance of 20 minute work with accompanying projected visuals.
+Challenged by the University of Sydney's Ruth Barcan (Department of Gender and Cultural Studies), composer Katy Abbott with conductor Iain Grandage and the Sydney Symphony Orchestra will deconstruct then reconstruct the composition, concluding with a performance of the 20-minute work accompanied by projected visuals.

 A unique event for music and arts lovers, composition students and the curious!